Key takeaways

 Step 1: Launching the Hybrid Configuration Wizard (HCW)

-- Download and Install HCW: Navigate to the Exchange Admin Center (EAC) in your Office 365 portal.
+The HCW is a tool provided by Microsoft that helps simplify the process of configuring a hybrid environment.
+To launch HCW, follow these steps:- Download and Install HCW: Navigate to the Exchange Admin Center (EAC) in your Office 365 portal.
 Under the ‘hybrid’ tab, click on ‘Configure’ to download the HCW.

 - Run HCW: Follow the on-screen instructions.
 You’ll need to input your Office 365 and on-premises Exchange administrator credentials.